Friday 12

 Zolezzi Amphitheater, Faculty of Law- Pontifical Catholic University of Peru

-Global Characterization of Organized Crime: Diversity, Expansion, and Transnational Challenges
+Global Characterization of Organized Crime: Diversity, Expansion and Transnational Challenges

 • place